OctopusDeploy/blog/blog/2018-10/deploying-teamcity-to-kubernetes/index.md

 ### Connecting to GCP

-Alright, we've killed enough time.
+All right, we've killed enough time.
 Let's check on GCP and see where my cluster is at.
-Nice, it is finished.
+Nice, it's finished.
 Click on the pencil icon.

 ![](gcp_cluster_dashboard.png "width=500")